mb0/xelf-old/DESIGN.md

 reason symbols referring to scoped variables or resolver can use a path syntax to force scope lookup.
 This path syntax can also be used to select shadowed variables from a parent scope.

+While the above paragraphs provide valid points, I am uneasy about the number for keywords that the type names introduce.
+However, the type names are frequently used and should remain short and simple, however local declarations should not need special syntax either and should be able to declare variables that use a name already used by types.

+Types are mostly used in context where there are explicitly expected.
+Maybe we can introduce a rule stating that in those cases simple names are always treated as type, while every other case resolves the name in its environment, allowing shadowing.
+To still refer to types we would could reuse one of the special prefix '@' or '~', that are already associated with type resolution.
+The schema prefix '~' is a good choice because the predefined types can be considered an implicit part of the type schema.
+This means that we cannot use type names as schema names, which might be a good idea anyway.

 Type References
 ---------------